Italian in Dublin

 Why Learn Italian in Dublin

-For Culture: Those interested in getting to know more about the fascinating Italian culture can attend the annual Italian Fusion Festival, the biggest Italian event in Europe outside of Italy.
+Learn Italian for Culture: Those interested in getting to know more about the fascinating Italian culture can attend the annual Italian Fusion Festival, the biggest Italian event in Europe outside of Italy.
 It started in 2012 and it takes place in bars around Dublin.
 Its main goal is to promote cultural exchanges between Italy and Ireland.
 Every year, bands from both countries participate, playing songs in Italian and English.
-The theme of the festival in 2019 was Jazz.
 These concerts are usually accompanied by videos, poetry reading and a glass of tasty Italian prosecco included in the ticket.
 Also, The Italian Chamber of Commerce and Industry for the UK, together with different Italian institutions, organises annual events in Dublin to promote travelling to Italian cities.
 For example, in 2019 the Sardinia Department of Tourism hosted an engaging presentation trying to promote their island as a great tourist destination.
 The speakers at this event spoke both English and Italian, so it’s a nice opportunity to put your new listening skills into play.

 Where to Learn Italian in and around Dublin